Frequently Asked Questions

 In order of preference:

-- Filtered water: Removes chlorine, chloramine, and sediment.
+- Filtered water: removes chlorine, chloramine, and sediment.
 A basic carbon filter works well.

-- Tap water (left to sit 24 hours): Allowing tap water to sit uncovered lets chlorine gas off.
+- Tap water (left to sit 24 hours): allowing tap water to sit uncovered lets chlorine gas off.
 Note that this does NOT remove chloramine, which many municipalities now use instead of chlorine.

-- Tap water (direct): Works fine for many growers, depending on local water quality.
+- Tap water (direct): works fine for many growers, depending on local water quality.
 If you notice poor germination, off flavors, or slow growth, water quality may be a factor.

 If you suspect water quality issues, consider getting a basic water quality test kit or contacting your local water utility for their annual water quality report.
+For everything watering-related, see our complete watering guide.

 Shipping & Orders